Step 1: Create and Set Up Your Azure SRE Agent

 Add Azure resource access

-Granting the agent Reader access to your Azure resources allows it to query metrics, logs, and resource configurations during investigations.
+Granting the agent access to your Azure resources allows it to query metrics, logs, and resource configurations during investigations.
+The permission level you choose determines which RBAC roles are assigned (see Permissions for details).
+Connector-specific roles like Log Analytics Reader and Monitoring Reader are assigned separately when you save a connector.

 If you chose Subscriptions: